DDLCNewBeginnings/New-Beginnings/README.md

 ##### What is the Dating feature like?

-Well, just like a vanilla light novel, you are able to ask girls out on dates, where you can choose when and where!
+Just like a vanilla light novel, you are finally able to ask girls out on dates, where you can choose when and where!
 If you take a girl to her favorite restaurant, for example, she will gain interest in you and possibly further her route.

 ##### Why did my anti-virus software delete one or more files of the game?